Engin-Boot/pong-stage-shrutibnehe/Stage0/PlayerDetails.md

 ## Feature

-This module is responsible for login and signup of players
+Login and Signup of players

 ## Acceptance Criteria